DavidLapadula/NodePractice/README.md

 This repository is a collection of practice projects used for enhancing proficiency with mainly Node.js, as well as Express.js, MongoDB, and Socket.io.

 * **Chat Application**
-  - Simple chat applcation uses socket.io
   - Users can join rooms and send messages to each other
   - Program tracks users who are online

 * **Task manager**
   - Allows the users to store tasks, and add pictures to each task
   - Data persistency achieved with Mongoose/MongoDB

 ## Example Screenshot